 How should I modify my teaching approach for different age groups regarding working memory?

-Roediger and Karpicke (2006) showed testing improves learners' recall.
+Roediger and Karpicke (2006) showed that testing improves learners' recall.
 Robert Bjork (1994) said memory benefits from "desirable difficulties."
-These approaches help learners to keep information for longer periods.
+These approaches help learners keep information for longer.

 Analyse the Cognitive Load in Your Lessons